Franklin County, OH · Probate Cost

 Filing Fees and Court Costs in Franklin County

-• The Franklin County Probate Court in Columbus must approve all fee applications, and the court retains discretion to adjust compensation for extraordinary services or unusual complexity.
+• The Franklin County Probate Court in Columbus approves all fee applications.

 Peaceful scene representing closure and resolution in Franklin County, Ohio